AakashKumarNain/aakashkumarnain.github.io/posts/nGPT.md

 <br><br>
 4. Here α~A~ ≥0 and α~M~ ≥0, with dimensionality d~model~, are learnable parameters applied to the normalized outputs of the attention and MLP blocks, respectively.
 The norm function normalizes any vector x to have a unit norm and, unlike RMSNorm or LayerNorm, does not introduce any element-wise scaling factors.
 This normalization can be viewed as the retraction step in Riemannian optimization, mapping the updated solution back to the manifold.

+# Self-Attention Blocks
+1. The qkv values produced by the weight matrics W~q~, W~k~, and W~v~ in the original transformer are unconstrained, leading to unbounded values in *q*.

+2. In nGPT the authors normalize W~q~, W~k~, W~v~ and W~o~ along their embedding dimension so that the computed dot products with h can be interpreted as cosine similarity between unit norm vectors bounded in [−1, 1].
+Thus, all attention matrices can be viewed as collections of normalized embedding vectors to be compared.

+3. Though each element of *q* and *k* is now bounded, the norms of these two vectors can still vary.
+Also, the addition of positional embeddings can further distort *q* and *k*.
+To this end, the authors additionally normalize *q* and *k* by introducing a scaling factor s~qk~ for each head, ensuring that the dot product of every query and key is under control.

+4. In the original Transformer, the query-key dot product is scaled by 1/√d_k before applying softmax to account for the expected variance of d~k~ in the dot product of non-normalized query and key vectors.
+In the normalized Transformer, the expected variance of the dot product between the normalized query and key vectors is 1/dk.
+The softmax scaling factor should instead be √d_k to restore a variance of 1

+# MLP
+1. The input hidden state *h* of the MLP block of a classical transformer is first normalized using RMSNorm(or LayerNorm) and then passed through two separate linear projections, producing two intermediate vectors *u* and *v*, which are then combined using SwiGLU.
+2. The weight matrices W~u~ and W~v~ in nGPT are normalized.
+The authors introduce scaling factors s~u~ and s~ν~ to control their impact.
+They also rescale ν by √d_model to optimize SiLU performance.

+# Summary of all modifications
+1.Remove all normalization layers like RMSNorm or LayerNorm.
+2. After each training step, normalize all matrices (E~input~, E~output~, W~q~, W~k~, W~v~, W~o~, W~u~, W~ν~, and W~o~) along their embedding dimension.
+3. Replace the updates as follows where α~A~ (and also α~M~) is treated with α~A,init~ = 0.05 (in order of 1/n_layers) and α~A,scale~ = 1/√d_model.
+4. Change the softmax scaling factor in attention from 1/√d_k to √d_k.
+5. Implement the rescaling and normalization of q and k where s~qk~ is treated with s~qk,init~ = 1 and s~qk,scale~ = 1/√d_model.
+6. Implement the rescaling of the intermediate state of the MLP block where s~u~ (and also s~ν~) is treated with s~u,init~ = 1 and s~u,scale~ = 1
+7. Implement the rescaling of logits using equation 3, where sz is treated with s~z,init~ = 1, s~z,scale~ = 1/√d_model.
+8. Remove weight decay and learning rate warmup.